zimolzak/fakedata/Readme.md

 Lower priority to do
 --------

-* Refactor to get more unified way to output CSV, fix up the lab.py data structure.
-That is, simplify the __dict__ of objects of class CbcBmp, so we don't have to use the contents() method.

 * Response of cancer to treatment (progressing | stable | remitting)

 * More dates: of diagnosis, recruitment, upcoming appointments with